rieckpil/talks/testing-spring-boot-applications-demystified/slides/content.md

 ---

+## Unit Testing Spring Boot Applications 101

+- **Core Concept**: Test individual components (classes, methods) in complete isolation from their dependencies.

+- **Confidence Gained**: Provides logarithmic verifications, ensuring that the smallest parts of your code work as expected under various conditions.

+- **Best Practices**: Focus on a single unit of work.

+- **Pitfalls**: Requires a well-thought-out class design.
+Poor design can lead to testing overly complex "god classes," making tests difficult to write and maintain.

+- **Tools**: JUnit (or Spock, TestNG, etc.), Mockito and assertion libraries like AssertJ or Hamcrest.

+---

 ## Unit Testing with Spring Boot

 - Provide collaborators from outside (dependency injection) -> no `new` inside our code